Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 ## Go to the application

-Once the application status is returned as ""provisioningState": "Succeeded", we need the the ingress endpoint of the service, so let us query the netwokr resource, so get IP address to the container where the service is deployed, and open it on a browser.
+Once the application status is returned as ""provisioningState": "Succeeded", we need the ingress endpoint of the service, so let us query the netwokr resource, so get IP address to the container where the service is deployed, and open it on a browser.

-The network resource for our quickstart is SbzVotingNetwork, so let us fetch its details.
+The network resource for our quickstart application is SbzVotingNetwork, so let us fetch its details.

 ```cli
 az sbz network show --resource-group <resourceGroupName> --network-name SbzVotingNetwork